Instagram Reels Length Limit: How Long Can Reels Be in 2026?

 - Match length to content type.
 Don't stretch a 15-second idea into 60 seconds.
 Don't compress a tutorial into 10 seconds.
 Use the table above to pick the right range.

 - Add captions.
 Instagram's own guidelines recommend captions.
-An estimated 85% of social media videos are watched without sound.
+A large portion of social media videos are watched without sound.

 - End with a CTA before the loop.
 Ask viewers to comment, follow, or save.
 Place it in the last 2 seconds so it appears right before the Reel loops.